junxit/us-congress-bills-115/bill.md

 legis-num: H.R.
 876
 congress: 115th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 876

-> To amend the Homeland Security Act of 2002 to reform programs of the Transportation Security Administration, and for other purposes.
+> To reform programs of the Transportation Security Administration, and for other purposes.

 ## § 1.
 Short title